|

 pi@raspberrypi~$ sudo apt-get update

-If this doesnt work, it will be because the Wheezy install defaults its DNS nameserver to 192.168.1.1 and as my network uses a different IP and gateway then this fails.
+If this doesnt work, it will be because the Wheezy install defaults its DNS nameserver to 192.168.1.1

 The easy way fix to this is to type the following